 - Stomach pain

 - Loss of motor skills

 DXM is extremely addictive as well as possible to overdose on, requiring medical detoxification.
 When abused long-term, DXM can cause major liver damage and dissociation, as well as a more extreme form of this condition known as chemical psychosis, which is characterized by a complete break with reality and inability to communicate with those around you.

 Cough suppressants can be found in medicine cabinets, bought without issue in stores and are a homemade high that can result in addiction, psychosis, and death.
 If you keep cough medicine in your home, make sure you either place it somewhere safely out of reach of a child or family member who might abuse it or otherwise regularly check the amount of it to ensure it is not being misused.

 If you or a family member is currently struggling with addiction and turning to household products for a homemade high, Arete Recovery can help you make the first step necessary for a substance-free life with our professional detox services.
-Call (844) 318-7500 now to speak with one of our addiction specialists.
+Call (844) 318-7500 or contact us online to speak with one of our addiction specialists.